FunnierBe/.github/README.md

 * Getting the embedded vectors or the hidden state or context
 * Iterative generation, brainstorming, riffing without the meeting hogs, clowns, attention whores

-4. Multijargon Named Entity Recognition
+4. Calling Out Multijargon Stupid-Named Entity misRecognition

 * Double entrendre
 * Ambiguity
 * Puns, malapropisms
 * Finer points
 * Distinction
+* No, you don't understand ... you think you do ... but you don't EVEN understand that you don't understand.

 5. Joke Generation

-6. Bad Summarization
+6. Bad Summarization and Missing The Point To Make A Point

-7. Question Misanswering
+7. Question Misanswering and Dodging

 8. Making Transformers Funny In Production